The dashboard creation experience in Analytics includes:

 Applying a Theme

-Once you have continued to your dashboard, you can select the overflow menu ⇒ Theme and switch between Mountain Theme and Ocean Theme as shown below.
+Once you have continued to your dashboard, you can select the overflow menu ⇒ Theme and switch between Mountain Theme, Ocean Theme and Aurora Theme as shown below.

 Save the Dashboard

-You can save your dashboard in your personal space (My Stuff), or choose any of the workspaces you have joined or created.
+You can save your dashboard under My Analytics -> My Dashboards or choose any of the workspaces you have joined or created.

-Select a name for your dashboard, and, when ready, click/tap Save here.
+Select a name for your dashboard, and, when ready, click/tap on Save here.

-To better organize your space you can create folders in the Dashboard Viewer by clicking on the +Folder button at the top right-hand corner, while in the Save as menu.
+To better organize your space, you can create lists and sections by clicking on the +List and +Section buttons at the top right-hand corner, while in the Save as menu.